DevAsgari/SemanticSearchApp/README.md

 # 🔍 Semantic Search App

-This project is a simple **AI-powered** semantic search app built with [Sentence-BERT](https://www.sbert.net/).
+A prototype AI-powered search app that finds text based on meaning, not just keywords.
-It finds the most relevant text passages based on a user query using **Natural Language Processing (NLP)** techniques.
+Built with **Sentence-BERT** and **FAISS**, it turns text into vector embeddings and finds the passages that are semantically closest to your query.
-The AI model understands the *meaning* of text, not just keywords, and therefore produces more intelligent search results.
+It’s a prototype showing how modern NLP can make search more accurate, flexible, and human-like.

 ---